jonnyeclectic/Restauraminator/README.md

 ## About

-Restauraminator is a Meteor based commerce platform for restaurants!
+Restauraminator is a Meteor based commerce platform for restaurants.

 ## File Structure